 The popularity of homes with solar panels continues to grow, and for a good reason, the tech it uses has evolved with great success.
-As a result, solar energy changes how many people live and choose to get the electrical power their homes need.
+As a result, solar energy changes how many people live and choose to get their homes’ electrical power.
 Since 2008, thousands of solar panels have popped up across the country.
-Fortunately, the cost continues to go down every year, making it affordable and efficient.
+Fortunately, the cost decreases yearly, making it affordable and efficient.

 Solar Panels – An Affordable Energy

 At first, solar power was relatively expensive, making it cost-prohibitive as a solution for all homeowners.
 Over time, however, technology and demand have changed the market drastically.
 Furthermore, it’s much more affordable for anyone to go solar, partially or entirely, to reduce their carbon footprint, save money, and more.
 For example, even home security cameras now use solar energy for their power.